reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 ## Kafka Vocabulary

-Lets look at the key terminologies used in Kafka,
+Lets look at the key terminologies of Kafka,

 - **Producer**: Producer is a client that sends records to the Kafka server to the specified topic.
 - **Consumer**: Consumers are the recipients who receive records from the Kafka server.